madsmtm/objc2/README.md

 develop these together.

-[`objc2-encode`] is really just a part of `objc2`, it mostly exists as a separate crate to help people cutting down on unneeded dependencies.
+[`objc2-encode`] is really just a part of `objc2`, it mostly exists as a separate crate to help users of it cutting down on unneeded dependencies.
 [`objc-sys`] and [`block-sys`] contain raw bindings to the underlying C runtime libraries.

 [`objc2`]: ./crates/objc2
+[`icrate`]: ./crates/icrate
 [`block2`]: ./crates/block2
 [`objc2-encode`]: ./crates/objc2-encode
 [`objc-sys`]: ./crates/objc-sys